jodabike/jodabike.github.io/resources/gearreview.md

 Pic.
 PeruStoff

 After all, this solution worked quite well and we got to keep some more of this amazing Peruvian fabric!
 Depending on the climate, on the next journey we might invest a little bit more into our sleeping bags...

+Concerning sleeping mats, we did not yet find the optimal solution.
+David owns a Thermarest Prolite Plus Rest which is overall ok but nowthing great.
+We always had some problems with holes (although we used the mat inside the tent only).
+And on top of that: did anyone ever explain Thermarest how a valve functions?
+No, seriously.. all Thermarest mats we know, do not have an actual valve that holds air in if you release the pressure while filling the mat.
+This is indeed very annoying, especially if you use this product literally everyday at high altitudes.
+Jo originally carried an Exped SIM 3.8M which was fine in the beginning.
+It came with a real valve and hence was easy to inflate.
+However, one day without prior warning, this matress just lost its innerstructure.
+This means from a flat rectancular shape it evolved quickly to a ballon.
+We think that somehow the matress was glued in its interior to hold its shape and that this glue just gave up.
+Eventually, we bought a new one (Doite Colchoneta CrosTec) in Chile which did fine on the last month.
+But this one also came without a proper valve.

 ## Tent